MeteoSwiss/opendata/docs/general/terms-of-use.md

 The data are published free of charge, in a timely manner, in machine-readable form and in an open format on the Internet as 'Open Data' ([art.
 10 para.
 4 EMOTA](https://www.fedlex.admin.ch/eli/cc/2023/682/de#art_10)).

-MeteoSwiss uses the [Federal Spatial Data Infrastructure (FSDI)](https://www.geo.admin.ch/en/impressum-responsibilities-and-contacts), which is operated by the Federal Office of Topography swisstopo, for publication.
+MeteoSwiss uses the [Federal Spatial Data Infrastructure (FSDI)](https://www.geo.admin.ch/en/impressum-responsibilities-and-contacts), which is operated by the Federal Office of Topography swisstopo, and the [Swiss National Supercomputing Centre (CSCS)](https://www.cscs.ch/information/terms-privacy-policy), operated by ETH Zurich, for publication.
 See chapter [4 Use of the infrastructure](#4-use-of-the-infrastructure).